dotnet-websharper/core/docs/Sitelets.md

 # Developing With Sitelets

-WebSharper sitelets provide a way to alleviate the need of serving content via ASPX pages.
-Instead, you can define complete websites programmatically using F#.
+Sitelets are WebSharper's primary way to create server-side content.
+They provide facilities to route requests and generate HTML pages or JSON responses.

-Sitelets go one step further in bridging the gap between the server and client by allowing server-side HTML to be constructed by combinators similar to those used in its WebSharper client-side counterpart.
-These combinators also allow you to embed WebSharper client-side controls.
+Sitelets allow you to:

-You will benefit from using sitelets by:
+* Dynamically construct pages and serve arbitrary content.

-* Being able to dynamically construct pages and serve arbitrary content.
+* Have full control of your URLs by specifying [custom routers](#advanced-sitelets) for linking them to content, or let the URLs be [automatically inferred](#sitelet-infer) from an action type.

-* Having full control of your URLs by specifying custom routers for linking them to content.
+* Compose contents into sitelets, which may themselves be [composed into larger sitelets](#sitelet-combinators).

-* Composing contents into sitelets, which may themselves be composed into larger sitelets.
+* Have [safe links](#linking) for referencing other content contained within your site.

-* Having safe links for referencing other content contained within your site.
+* Use the type-safe HTML [templating facilities](Templates.md) that come with sitelets.

-* Being able to use the type-safe HTML templating facilities that come with sitelets.
+* Automatically [parse JSON requests and generate JSON responses](Json.md) based on your types.

 Below is a minimal example of a complete site serving one HTML page: